burlachenkok/CPP_from_1998_to_2020/release_02SEP2022/Cpp-Technical-Note.md

 8. When using `union` for a mixture of structures that start the same way, there is a guarantee in C/C++ of an identical physical mapping of components "from this beginning".

-9. In C and C++, the components of the variable of structure type `struct` has addressed.
-There are the following guarantees:
+9. In C and C++ there are following guarantees for components of the variable with structure type (`struct`):
-* The component addresses are in ascending order.
+* The components (members, fields) of the variable with structure type obtain addresses in ascending order as they are defined in the structure type.
 * The address of the first component is the same as the address of the beginning of the structure.
-And it is regardless of what endian the computer has where the program will run.
+It is regardless of what endian the computer has where the program will run.

 10. Structs are not allowed to perform comparisons with `==` or with `>`.
 The fundamental nature of this restriction in C/C++ is because, for objects, there may be holes in their memory layout that are filled randomly.